 An info page is similar to a digital business card as it includes one simple page with only the most basic information about a business.
 The purpose is to present the name of the principal and organization on the internet as a means for others to contact them.

 It may contain:

-This is the most popular type of all portals, most typically known by the likes of Yahoo, Google, Bing, etc. This type of portal provides a wide variety of services including email, news, weather, search, chat rooms, and a host of other potentially useful internet services that are quite popular with a broad audience such as celebrity news and gossip.
-The intent is to provide as much relevant interest in one place creating a virtual one-stop-shop to make the eyeballs viewing the site a large audience by which they can charge huge advertising rates to brands looking for exposure in front of those eyeballs.
-Web portals are public, for use by anyone, usually anywhere.
+This is the most popular type of all portals, most typically known by Yahoo, Google, Bing, etc. This type of portal provides a wide variety of services, including email, news, weather, search, chat rooms, and a host of other potentially useful internet services that are quite popular with a broad audience, such as celebrity news and gossip.
+The intent is to provide as much relevant interest in one place as creating a virtual one-stop-shop to make the eyeballs viewing the site a large audience.
+They can charge huge advertising rates to brands looking for exposure in front of those eyeballs.
+Web portals are public for use by anyone, usually anywhere.

-Corporate portals may also come in the form of an internal portal, not for public consumption, but rather to be used as a communications vehicle for a company to reach their employees.
-It may be a human resource channel for payroll statements or tax forms, it might have a career section where new jobs are posted from various departments, company policies and/or relevant employee news.
-Large conglomerates that own a variety of brands or operate in a variety of industry segments may very well host a public corporate portal with an employee login section to the private and confidential information from the same site.
+Corporate portals may also come in the form of an internal portal, not for public consumption, but rather to be used as a company’s communications vehicle to reach its employees.
+It may be a human resource channel for payroll statements or tax forms.
+It might have a career section where new jobs are posted from various departments, company policies, and/or relevant employee news.
+Large conglomerates that own a variety of brands or operate in various industry segments may very well host a public corporate portal with an employee login section to the private and confidential information from the same site.

-Corporate portals are important for tracking key events whether that’s the release of a new product or release of quarterly earnings.
-As such, while corporate portals aren’t typically revenue generators, in an indirect way they are.
+Corporate portals are important for tracking key events, whether that’s the release of a new product or the release of quarterly earnings.
+As such, while corporate portals aren’t typically revenue generators, in an indirect way, they are.